The ‘Transform’ stage of the Smart Planning program, proposed to commence from mid-2018, would build on the ‘Improve’ and ‘Reform’ stages.

 The 2016-17 Victorian Budget allocated $25.5 million to the Improve and Reform stages of Smart Planning.
 Transform funding has yet to be secured.

-In early 2017, we are researched the needs and opportunities of a future transformation program, in order to develop a business case for future funding.
+In early-2017, we researched the needs and opportunities of a future transformation program, in order to develop a business case for future funding.
 This included consultation with planners and other stakeholders across the public and private sectors.
 We sought to understand how they use the planning system and any issues they experience, as well as gather innovative ideas and solutions for improvement.